Process and Qualifications

 • Be a U.S citizen or have permanent resident status under Section 245 of the Immigration and Nationality Act.

-• Must lawfully reside in the State of Utah or be employed in the state for at least 30 days prior to applying for a notarial commission commission and maintain permanent residency or employment thereafter.
+• Must lawfully reside in the State of Utah or be employed in the state for at least 30 days prior to applying for a notarial commission and maintain permanent residency or employment thereafter.

 • Be able to read, write, and understand English.